 Yes!
-Photocopiers are located on the first floor near the Library Systems and Technology Office (Room 118).
+Photocopiers are located on the first floor near the Outreach and Digital Collections Staff Office (Room 118).
 Black and white copies cost $0.10 per page.
 Color copies cost $0.50.
 Scans to your jump drive or email from the copy machine are free.

 How do I pay for copies?

 Please come to the library administrative office (Room 111), which is open from 7:45 a.m. to 4:30 p.m., Monday through Friday.
 We can assist you with making copies

 Do community users have access to a computer within Murphy Library?

 Yes!
 Murphy Library maintains five computers designated for guest access.
 These are located in the Reference area along the wall adjacent to the Circulation Desk.
 Black and white printing is available for 10 cents per page, payable in cash or Campus Cash at the Circulation desk.
 Computers for the general public are provided on a first-come, first-served basis.
 University users have priority and general public users may be asked to relinquish computers to UWL students, faculty, or staff at any time.

 What computers within Murphy Library do students, faculty, and staff have access to?